MaxJackson13/HackTheBox/SecNotes/SecNotes.md

 ## Second Order SQLI

-An SQLi occurs when user input is used directly in an SQL query in an unsafe way.
-A second order SQLI is when user input is stored in a database then retireved and used as part of a later query in an unsafe way.
+An SQLI occurs when user input is used directly in an SQL query in an unsafe way.
+A second order SQLI is when user input is stored in a database then retrieved and used as part of a later query in an unsafe way.
 Here, the register function uses prepared statements to remove user input from the query itself, as seen below.

 <img src="images/registersqli.png">